tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ECH.
 Otherwise, if it has a length other than 8, the client aborts the handshake with a "decode_error" alert.
 Otherwise, the client computes `hrr_accept_confirmation` as described in {{backend-server-hrr}}.
-If this value matches the extension payload, the server has accept ECH.
+If this value matches the extension payload, the server has accepted ECH.
 Otherwise, it has rejected ECH.

 [[OPEN ISSUE: Depending on what we do for issue#450, it may be appropriate to